atlassian/react-beautiful-dnd/README.md

 ## Get started 👩‍🏫

-We have created [a free course on `egghead.io`](https://egghead.io/courses/beautiful-and-accessible-drag-and-drop-with-react-beautiful-dnd) to help people get started with `react-beautiful-dnd` as quickly as possible.
+We have created [a free course on `egghead.io` 🥚](https://egghead.io/courses/beautiful-and-accessible-drag-and-drop-with-react-beautiful-dnd) to help you get started with `react-beautiful-dnd` as quickly as possible.

 [![course-logo](https://user-images.githubusercontent.com/2182637/43372837-8c72d3f8-93e8-11e8-9d92-a82adde7718f.png)](https://egghead.io/courses/beautiful-and-accessible-drag-and-drop-with-react-beautiful-dnd)